Kids will learn how to make choices that incorporate movement, and then they will make a plan to move.

 Wrap up the topic by asking students to identify ways to have fun and move throughout the day.

-Students plan their weekend movement activities, using the My Weekend Move Timeline printable.
+Students plan their weekend movement activities using the Move Challenge Tracker printable.

 Encourage students to move many times and many ways throughout their weekend days.
-Have them name an adult who can assist in completing the Weekend Move timeline if needed.
+Have them name an adult who can assist in completing the Move Challenge Tracker if needed.
 Print the fitBoost cards for families to get moving together!

 Today we learned about how you can move anywhere, and we made a plan to move more.
 Challenge your students to swap their screen time for move time.